Looking for indie bookstores in Dallas to support? Here are five independent bookstores in Dallas you’ll fall in love with!

 📚 Bookshop.org: Bookshop.org is an Amazon alternative that raises money for independent bookstores (this is the website we personally use to buy books online).

 🎧 Libro.fm: Love audiobooks?
 Libro.fm, an Audible alternative, uplifts indie bookshops!
-Select a bookstore, search for an audiobook, and support an indie store through your purchase.
+Select a bookstore, search for an audiobook, and support an indie bookshop through your purchase.
 Libro.fm’s monthly membership (the plan we have) profit shares with local bookstores, giving back to communities.
 If you use the code CHOOSEINDIE, you get a bonus audiobook!

 📅 Attend Events: Many bookstores frequently host events like author talks, signings, pop-ups, and book clubs!
-Be sure to check a bookshop’s calendar (or follow them on social media) to find fun bookish activities!
+Be sure to check a bookshop’s events calendar (or follow them on social media) to find fun bookish activities!

 Did you enjoy this list of bookstores in Dallas?
 What are your favorite bookstores in Dallas?
 Let us know in the comments below!